Trails

 Trail #1: RED TRAIL

-A moderately rugged 2.4 km loop through a variety of habitats, including a bridge over a beaver pond.
+A moderately rugged 2.4 km loop through a variety of habitats, including a boardwalk over a beaver pond.
+Includes 220 meters of accessible trail with interpretive signage.

 Elbow Lake trail